 Notes

-1 This is a compilation of the Children’s Court of Western Australia Act 1988 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 21 April 2006 of the Children’s Court of Western Australia Act 1988 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table